Hebron, New York

 Hebron is a town in Washington County, New York, United States.
 It is part of the Glens Falls Metropolitan Statistical Area.
 The town population was 1,773 at the 2000 census.
-The town is named after the same-named community in Connecticut.
+The town is named after the ancient city of Hebron, in the present-day West Bank.

 Geography

 Hebron's beautiful hills and valleys are part of the slate valley of the Upper Taconic Mountains (Taghkanic, meaning 'in the trees'), and part of the Great Appalachian Valley (also known as the 'Great Valley').
 Thus, many of the main hills, valleys, creeks and roads run diagonally across Hebron in keeping with the general outlay of the Appalachians.

 Hebron is notably at once a nexus between valley regions within the 'Great Valley', and also between mountain regions.
 The nexus of the Champlain and Hudson Valleys (described in greater detail below in the paragraph on watersheds) is located here.
 The taller peaks of the Taconics are on the Vermont side of the border, and begin to dwindle comparatively into foothills in Hebron.
 Hebron can be described as the foothills between the Adirondack Mountains of New York, and the Taconic and Green Mountains of Vermont.
 Hebron thus is at once at a high point dividing valleys, and a lowlands dividing mountain areas.
-In an era of much water pollution, it is a good thing to be at the top end of watersheds.
-Hebron's battles with water quality are internal rather than related to problems upstream.